 At the top of a rising market, Price contractions shown by the bands narrowing indicates a period of price distribution.
 This is where a bull market is thinning out.
-Institutions are exiting and distributing stock to others who are still wiling to buy.
-Eventually the demand is fulfilled and supply, including short sellers take over pushing prices down.
+Institutions are exiting and distributing stock to others who are still willing to buy.
+Eventually, the demand is fulfilled and supply, including short sellers take over pushing prices down.

 We can see narrowing bands and price distribution to some extent in the earlier price movement of the SPY from the beginning of January 2020.
 Shown here.

 We can also see some evidence of the bands contracting and price accumulation during the March 2020 lows in the SPY in the chart above.
 It isn’t that easy to see on this chart and the bounce back from the low was so rapid.
 Also, price accumulation probably started a little earlier than shown here.